Newcastle, KwaZulu-Natal: Medical

 Newcastle has three hospitals, two government owned and one privately owned: Newcastle Provincial Hospital (186 beds), Madadeni Hospital (1620 authorized beds, 1154 usable beds) and Mediclinic Newcastle (254 authorized beds, 186 operational beds).
 There are also several clinics and various specialist physicians.
 In addition, the La Gratitude Home for the Aged provides retirement and care facilities for the elderly.

 There are also 16 government clinics in Osizweni and Madadeni, caring for the health of the broader community.
+Newcastle native, Sandile Khubeka, is one of South Africa's youngest doctors completing his medical degree at the University of KwaZulu-Natal at the age of 20.

 Media

 Print

 Caxton Community Newspapers is a major printer and publisher of newsprint materials in the region.
 Major newspapers include the Newcastle Advertiser, Newcastle Sun, Amajuba Eyethu, Agrieco, and the Northern Natal Get It Magazine.
 Other local publications include Tabloid Media's Newcastle Express.

 Online media

 Pixelfish Marketing Solutions (Pty) Ltd owns and produces the Newcastillian - Online News, an independent news product.
 The digital news medium services the Newcastle, Northern KwaZulu-Natal, and KwaZulu-Natal communities.